 - take the long way home on your coffee or tea runs

 - set up walking meetings with your supervisors if possible

 Exam prep to keep you in top form

-We did the heavy lifting for you and spoke to a health expert at Swinburne Health & Wellbeing.
+We did the heavy lifting for you and spoke to a health expert at Swinburne Health and Wellbeing.
 Here’s their advice on how to structure your routine to avoid stress during exams.